torvalds/linux/Documentation/core-api/dma-api.rst

 of the API (and actual examples), see Documentation/core-api/dma-api-howto.rst.

 This API is split into two pieces.
 Part I describes the basic API.
-Part II describes extensions for supporting non-consistent memory machines.
-Unless you know that your driver absolutely has to support non-consistent platforms (this is usually only legacy platforms) you should only use the API described in part I.
+Part II describes extensions for supporting non-coherent memory machines.
+Unless you know that your driver absolutely has to support non-coherent platforms (this is usually only legacy platforms) you should only use the API described in part I.

 Part I - DMA API